 Total Staff: Five staff members would be retained or on call.

 In order to respond to legal questions from staff performing excepted functions, the Office of Legal Counsel would retain two staff members on a rotating, on-call basis.

 Total Staff: One staff member will be on call.

-The Offices not named above: Office of Equal Opportunity (OEO), Office of the Inspector General (OIG), and Office of Research, Information and Planning (ORIP)) will not have designated retained employees beyond the shutdown period.
+The Offices not named above: Office of Equal Opportunity (OEO), and Office of Enterprise Data and Analytics (OEDA) will not have designated retained employees beyond the shutdown period.
 However, should an emergency situation arise involving the protection of human life or property and necessitating the involvement of individuals from these offices, the Chair or COO will notify and retain appropriate staff for the amount of time necessary to address the specific emergency.

-B. STAFF RETAINED: EEOC expects to retain 107 staff and contract personnel, many part-time or on call, during an agency shutdown.
+B. STAFF RETAINED: EEOC expects to retain 103 staff and contract personnel, many part-time or on call, during an agency shutdown